 Fox Lake Retreats (Hanna)

-Fox Lake Retreats are a small Alberta cabin just outside the small town of Hanna.
-If you are looking for lake cabin rentals in Alberta this is for you.
+Fox Lake Retreats is a small Alberta cabin just outside the small town of Hanna.
+If you are looking for lake cabin rentals in Alberta, this is for you.
 Here you are offered charming and rusting cabins in the heart of nature by a lake.
 In the summer, it’s a great place to unwind and disconnect and go sailing, kayaking, or swimming on the lake.

 You can also bring your motorboat.
 In the winter, you’ll find people enjoying ice skating and hockey on the frozen lake, and you can even go tobogganing on the Helmer Dam.
-There are many attractions and events to be found only a short distance away, including the Town of Hanna is just 3 km from our relaxing retreat.
+There are many attractions and events only a short distance away, including the Town of Hanna is just 3 km from our relaxing retreat.

 Peace River Cabins (Fairview)

 Peace River Cabins are located on the banks of Peace River up past Grand Prairie near Fairview.
-These cabins in Alberta sit along part of the MacKenzie River System, which is the second-longest in North America and longest in all of Canada.
+These cabins in Alberta sit along part of the MacKenzie River System, the second-longest in North America and longest in all of Canada.

-Here you can enjoy a full service cabin while canoeing and kayaking during the day.
-If you want a refresh and reset for your body and mind Peace River Cabins is the place for you.
+Here you can enjoy a full-service cabin while canoeing and kayaking during the day.
+If you want a refresh and reset for your body and mind, Peace River Cabins is the place for you.

 Folk Tree Lodge (Bragg Creek)